 Budgeting as a couple – sounds good, right?
 But how do you do this in the best way for you?

-Here at Living Low Key, we are huge fans of budgeting and making sure that you and your spouse are on the same page.
+Here at Living Low Key, we are huge fans of budgeting and ensuring you and your significant other are on the same page.
 According to a survey done by New Ally, 36% of couples found that money caused the most stress in their relationships.

 Let’s take a look at the best free budget app options for couples now: